henspace/henspace/games/clickandcrawl/about.6cdf687d.md

 ## Music and sounds

-The following sounds are licensed under the [Pixabay license](https://pixabay.com/service/license-summary/).
+The following sounds are used under the terms of the [Pixabay license](https://pixabay.com/service/license-summary/).

 - Background music: trimmed version of [Do alto do Trono da Desolação](https://pixabay.com/music/mystery-do-alto-do-trono-da-desolacao-173741/) by [Composiia](https://pixabay.com/users/composiia-38203768/) via Pixabay
 - Bubbling sound: trimmed version of [Bubbling](https://pixabay.com/sound-effects/bubbling-6184/) by Pixabay via Pixabay